What You Need to Know About Sunset Cruises in Rarotonga and the Cook Islands

 How Long?
 4 Hours

 This cruise is all about you, so let the team know what you’d like to do.
 Otherwise, they are happy to show you the highlights.
-This tour is utterly romantic for couples, but groups of three to six are also welcome to take part, as well as families.
+This tour is ideal for couples, but groups of three to six are also welcome to participate, as well as families.

 See more experiences like this in the 20 Most Romantic Things to Do in the Cook Islands for Couples.